-* European shares edge up after strong German business climate data
+* European shares edge up after strong German business

 * Wall Street seen opening higher